-Houston Dynamo have a short, unique and successful MLS history.
-The franchise started in 2005 when the San Jose Earthquakes were relocated to Houston after not being able to secure a soccer-specific stadium.
-Although a new team, they had an experienced coach so the team was able to hit the ground running in their first season.
+Houston Dynamo has a short, unique, and successful MLS history.
+The franchise started in 2005 when the San Jose Earthquakes were relocated to Houston after being unable to secure a soccer-specific stadium.
+Although a new team, they had an experienced coach, so the team could hit the ground running in their first season.
 They ended up in second place in the Western Conference, eventually winning the MLS Cup by beating New England 4-3 on penalties.
 Houston once again finished second in the Western Conference in the subsequent season.

 The team went on to win their second MLS Cup in as many years, beating the Revolution in a 2006 rematch.

 In late 2007, Major League Soccer announced that Anschutz Entertainment Group (owners of the Dynamo) should divest their ownership, as the league wanted to avoid ownership monopolies.
 AEG also owns the LA Galaxy.
 AEG would remain 50% owners, the other half being split by Gabriel Brener and Golden Boy Promotions, owned by world champion boxer Oscar de la Hoya.

 The following few seasons, Houston did reasonably well but never really managed to recapture the glory and success they enjoyed in their first few seasons, hardly surprising considering their improbable start.